abiosoft/caddyserver.com/content/docs/cli.md

 CPU cap.
 Can be a percentage (e.g. "75%") or a number indicating how many cores to use (e.g. 3).

-#### -plugins

-Lists the plugins registered with Caddy.
-Caddy will terminate after printing; it will not serve sites.

 #### -email <span class="auto-recommend">AUTO</span>

 Email address to use for TLS certificate generation if not [specified for a site in the Caddyfile](/docs/tls).
 It is not required, but is strongly recommended so you can recover your account if you lose your private key.
 If an email is not available, Caddy may prompt you for an email address during runtime.
 This option is recommended in automated environments if not [specified in the Caddyfile](/docs/tls).